isabelxiao/website/README.md

-# my text website
+# My Website
-The webpage for Data Visualization course
+The website for Data Visualization course